martndemus/ember-cli-font-awesome/README.md

 - It requires a Glimmer2 version of Ember (2.10 or bigger)
 - **It requires node >= 6** (working on making it 4.5+ soon)
 - If you use this addon from within another addon, you have to move it from `devDependencies` to `dependencies` in your `package.json`.
+- Please also note if this is used in an addon, you will need to properly configure `ember-try` for older versions of ember.
+  - Specify `ember-font-awesome` as a `peerDependency` in your addon's `ember-try`, using the correct version number according to the table above.
+  - Specify `null` as the value for `ember-font-awesome` in the `dependencies` key for that older version of ember under test, otherwise the test build will not use the version specified as a `peerDependency`
 - If you want to ensure the AST transforms of this addon are not being cached, you can pass a `EMBER_CLI_FONT_AWESOME_DISABLE_CACHE=true` environment variable to `ember build`